21 children, 2 adults killed in fire at Malaysian school

 "Based on my observation, the building has grills that could not be opened from inside," he said.
 "Because of the grills, they could not escape through the windows, except for the five students who escaped through the door and sought help from the firemen."

-Eyewitness Shahirman Shahril said while the fire raged he saw children attempting to kick open the grills which covered the windows in an attempt to escape.
+Identification of the victims could still take days, Health Minister Dr S Subramaniam told reporters at Kuala Lumpur General Hospital.

+"The bodies suffered severe burns to the point that it is difficult to confirm the identities," he said.

-Photos from the scene showed fire damage to the top floor of the three-story Tahfiz Darul Quran Ittifaqiyah school.
+Photos from the scene showed fire damage to the top floor of the three-story Darul Quran Ittifaqiyah Tahfiz school.

 Norhayati Khalid was on her way to hospital to identify a body believed to be her son, 11-year-old Amin Ashraf.

-She said she'd last seen Amin on Wednesday afternoon when she'd given him some food and drink and he'd passed her a note to say he loved her and his siblings.
+She said she last saw him just one day ago.

+"I brought him some chicken floss buns (and) my son passed me a handwritten note to say he's happy here at the school and he wants to be a "hafiz" (someone who memorizes the Quran) so that he can take us to heaven," she told CNN.

+"We moved him here three months ago from Kelantan and it's a popular school among the students and teachers.
+We didn't have to pay any school fees."

 Investigators were examining whether a electric short circuit had caused the fire, but Deputy Inspector General of Police Noor Rashid Ibraham said a conclusion hadn't been reached yet.